2019-2020 Submission Deadline October 31, 2019

 The FCTL Advisory Council is soliciting proposals for the creation or improvement of student learning experiences at Missouri State University.
-Two-proposal types will be considered:
+Proposal types that will be considered are:

-I. Creating high-impact practices that enhance student learning
+- Creating high-impact practices that enhance student learning.

-II.
-Diversity and multicultural practices in teaching and learning
+- Integrating diversity and multicultural practices in teaching and learning.

-The 2018-2019 Curriculum Innovation Awards will provide faculty members with funding of up to $4,000.
+Curriculum Innovation Awards will provide funding of up to $4,000.
+An itemized budget summary of projected expenses is part of the application process.
 Budgets smaller than the $4,000 award limit are encouraged.
-Proposals should involve the improvement and development of the following:

 Any faculty member is eligible to apply.
 Faculty may apply individually or as a team of faculty.
 Per course instructors and adjuncts can submit a proposal as long as they collaborate with at least one full-time faculty member.
 Faculty members will not be funded for more than one project per funding cycle.